QWERTZexe/QWERTZ-Core/README.md

 - `/eventblock <block> [material]` - Get a QWERTZ Core event block
 - `/kits` Lists all kits
 - `/speed <speed>` Sets your speed
+- `/broadcast <message>` Broadcast a message to all players in bigger form and action bar

 ### Event Management